Virtual Boy: Release

-The Virtual Boy was released on July 21, 1995 in Japan and on August 14, 1995 in North America with the launch games Mario's Tennis, Red Alarm, Teleroboxer, and Galactic Pinball.
+The Virtual Boy was released on July 21, 1995, in Japan and on August 14, 1995, in North America with the launch games Mario's Tennis, Red Alarm, Teleroboxer, and Galactic Pinball.
 It was not released in PAL markets.
 In North America, Nintendo shipped Mario's Tennis with every Virtual Boy sold, as a pack-in game.
-Nintendo had initially projected sales of 3 million consoles and 14 million games.
+Nintendo had initially projected sales of three million consoles and 14 million games.
 The system arrived later than other 32-bit systems like PlayStation, 3DO, and Saturn, but at a lower price.

 At the system's release, Nintendo of America projected hardware sales of 1.5 million units and software sales numbering 2.5 million by the end of the year.
 Nintendo had shipped 350,000 units of the Virtual Boy by December 1995, around three and a half months after its North American release.
-The system is number 5 on GamePros "Top 10 Worst Selling Consoles of All Time" list in 2007.

 The Virtual Boy had a short market timespan following its disappointing sales.
 The last game officially released for the Virtual Boy was 3D Tetris, released on March 22, 1996.
 More games were announced for the system at the Electronic Entertainment Expo in May 1996, but these games were never released.
-The Virtual Boy was discontinued in December 22, 1995 in Japan and August 1996 in North America without any announcement.
+The Virtual Boy was discontinued on December 22, 1995, in Japan and August 1996 in North America without any announcement.
 In June 1996, Nintendo reported to Famitsu worldwide sales of 770,000 Virtual Boy units, including 140,000 in Japan.
 Next Generation reported that 13,000 Virtual Boy units were sold in December 1996.
+The system is number 5 on GamePro's "Top 10 Worst Selling Consoles of All Time" list in 2007.